 Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn ~ Benjamin Franklin

 Yes, we are biased.
-Right Hand Man is the platform where you are able to learn SEO in an hands on environment.
-Right Hand Man will take you through each step to fully optimize your website, while explaining why and how to do what we recommend.
+Right Hand Man is the platform where you are able to learn SEO in a hands-on environment.
+Right Hand Man will take you through each step to fully optimize your website while explaining why and how to do what we recommend.

 People who have their own website to practice on, or work for a company that has an established website, then getting into your code or content management system and implementing what you have just learnt.